Lectures and Workshops

 Joy to the world! the Lord is come.

-That was proably William Billings of Boston who wrote carols in the 1770s.
+That was probably William Billings of Boston who wrote Christmas carols in the 1770s.

-But the hymn, today known as a Christmas carol, by Lowell Mason has become one of the best known of all the many carols.
+But "Joy to the world" by Lowell Mason has become one of the best known of all the many carols written in the United States of America.

-It is also perhaps the earliest American carol still popular today.
+It is also perhaps the earliest American carol still widely popular today.

-Yet, some confusion still persists about this carol.
+Yet, some confusion still persists about its origin.

 Lowell Mason at a young age